ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 For plan years beginning in 2026, the required contribution percentage is 9.96%.
 Employers should apply the correct safe harbor and test the employee’s share of the lowest-cost self-only plan that provides minimum value.

-What are the ACA employer mandate penalties for 2026?
+How much are the ACA employer mandate penalties for 2026?

 For 2026, the adjusted 4980H(a) amount is $3,340 and the adjusted 4980H(b) amount is $5,010.
 The actual exposure depends on the months involved, employee count, offers of coverage, affordability, minimum value, and whether a full-time employee receives a premium tax credit.

-Do Washington employers have different ACA employer mandate rules?
+Do Washington employers have different ACA rules?

 The ACA employer mandate is federal, so the core ALE, affordability, minimum value, and reporting rules are not Washington-specific.
 However, Washington employers still need to coordinate ACA compliance with state benefits requirements, carrier rules, workforce patterns, and renewal strategy.